searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **MoreVanillaBuilds (by Galathil)** The original mod that this one is a remake of.
 I haven't actually checked what happens if you use both at once but they do modify the same pieces so I wouldn't recommend it.

 ### Partial Incompatibly
 **PlanBuild (by MathiasDecrock)** The two mods do work together but not all of the icons for custom pieces added by MoreVanillaBuildPieces show on correctly in the build table for PlanBuild's Plan Hammer.
 PlanBuild also does not respond to in-game changes made to pieces added by MoreVanillaBuildPrefabs.
 A fix is currently being worked on in collaboration with the authors of PlanBuild though.

 ### Compatible Mods

 **PlantEverything (by Advize)**: These two mods are fully compatible.
 If PlantEverything is installed then MoreVanillaBuildPrefabs will not touch any of the prefabs that PlantEverything adds to the cultivator so all of the plants added by PlantEverything will function as normal.
 I also highly recommend using PlantEverything as it targeted at providing a balanced and configurable experience for enabling more plant pieces and compliments MoreVanillaBuildPrefabs.

+**Gizmo (by ComfyMods)**: Fully compatible and highly recommended if you like building.

 **WackysDatabase (by Wackymole)**: These two mods are fully compatible.
 You can use WackyDB to alter pieces added by this mod.
 Depending on what you alter the dynamic configuration changes of this mod may override the change changes made by WackyDB when the mod updates in response to the config changes.
 To resolve this you can A.) avoid changing the config for this mod while in-game, B.) log out and rejoin to allow WackyDB to reapply it's changes, C.) use the wackydb_reload console command to reapply changes without exiting the game (probably the easiest and best option).